 A learning agenda

-I suggest that the following questions form the basis of a learning agenda for a country seeking to chart its digital transformation journey:
+I suggest that the following questions form the basis of a learning agenda for any country seeking to chart its digital transformation journey:

-- How can a country commit and sustain a holistic transformation strategy?
+- How can the country commit and sustain a holistic transformation strategy?

 - What measures can help integrate digital transformation into development strategy?

-- What complementary policies and institutions will be needed, economy-wide and in each sector?
+- What complementary policies and institutions will be needed, both economy-wide and in each sector?

 - How should policymakers engage stakeholders, build coalitions, and pursue partnerships to implement digital transformation?